-Family: Body found in Detroit believed to be that of Hazel Park man
+Family: Body in Detroit believed to be Hazel Park man

 Josh Gasperoni cherishes memories of his younger brother, Jacob, in the roles the Hazel Park resident filled best: devoted father and family man.